robertkrimen/otto/README.md

 func (self *Otto) Compile(filename string, src interface{}) (*Script, error)
 ```

-Compile will parse the given source and return a Script value or nil and an
+Compile will parse the given source and return a Script value.
+If there is an error during compilation, it will return nil and an error.
-error if there was a problem during compilation.

 ```go
 script, err := vm.Compile("", `var abc; if (!abc) abc = 0; abc += 2; abc;`)